Nikita Khrushchev: Struggle for power

+In 1954, the Soviet leadership with Khrushchev transferred Crimea from the Russian SFSR to the Ukrainian SSR, a decision often attributed to Khrushchev's origin.
+Other historians, though, point more to the pacification of inner-soviet tensions and to a move in the power game with Malenkov.

 At a Central Committee meeting in January 1955, Malenkov was accused of involvement in atrocities, and the committee passed a resolution accusing him of involvement in the Leningrad case, and of facilitating Beria's climb to power.
 At a meeting of the mostly ceremonial Supreme Soviet the following month, Malenkov was demoted in favor of Bulganin, to the surprise of Western observers.
 Malenkov remained in the Presidium as Minister of Electric Power Stations.
 According to Khrushchev biographer William Tompson, "Khrushchev's position as first among the members of the collective leadership was now beyond any reasonable doubt."

-The post-Stalin battle for political control reshaped foreign-policy.
+The post-Stalin battle for political control reshaped foreign policy.
 There was more realism and less ideological abstraction when confronted by European and Middle Eastern situations.
 Khrushchev's "secret speech" attack on Stalin in 1956 was a signal for abandoning Stalinist precepts and looking at new options, including more involvement in the Middle East.
-Khrushchev in power did not moderate his personality—he remained unpredictable, and was emboldened by the spectacular successes in space.
+Khrushchev in power did not moderate his personality—he remained unpredictable and was emboldened by the spectacular successes in space.
 He thought that would give the USSR world prestige, leading to quick Communist advances in the Third World.
 Khrushchev's policy was still restrained by the need to retain the support of the Presidium and to placate the inarticulate but restive Soviet masses who were thrilled by Sputnik but demanded a higher standard of living on the ground as well.